SoftyDuck/FalixNodes-Desktop/README.md

 Electron is an open-source software framework developed and maintained by GitHub.
 It allows for the development of desktop GUI applications using web technologie.
 It combines the Chromium rendering engine and the Node.js runtime. - [Wikipedia](https://en.wikipedia.org/wiki/Electron_(software_framework))

 #### Why I use it
 I, Korbs, am mostly comfortable and knowledgeable with web coding languages such as HTML, CSS, and JavaScript.
 Using Electron was the right approach for me, and I've acquired a huge amount of experience with it over the last three years.
-Cross-platform support was also shortened and easier for me to do.
+The process of doing cross-platform support was also shortened and easier for me to do.

 There are tons of other good reasons why to use Electron, you can read more about that here on [Alibaba Cloud](https://www.alibabacloud.com/blog/what-is-electronjs-and-why-should-you-use-it_581971) (Article).